-Every biomedical engineering graduate student must have a faculty advisor.
-A faculty advisor provides the graduate student with academic guidance in their course program and research oversight in their thesis, project, or engineering report.
-Graduate students should always seek advice from their advisor and other faculty in their interest area prior to enrolling for courses.
+Every Biomedical Engineering graduate student must have a faculty advisor.
+A faculty advisor provides the student with academic guidance in their course program and research oversight.
+The advisor must be a primary Biomedical Engineering faculty or a Biomedical Engineering affiliate; if the advisor is a Biomedical Engineering affiliate, the student must identify a primary Biomedical Engineering faculty to serve as coadvisor.
+Graduate students should always seek advice from their advisor prior to enrolling for courses.